1 August 2012

 Now that it’s August we’ve safely passed the month with the most lightning-related deaths and injuries.

 July wins that award because it has the most thunderstorms and the storms are sneaky, popping up suddenly rather than arriving with a front in an orderly fashion.
 Forecasters can’t predict the timing of these pop-ups; they can only tell us they’re likely.
 And so we unintentionally take chances outdoors.

 The photo above shows what happens when lightning strikes a tree.
 Sadly, just over a week ago a nine-months pregnant Amish woman was killed by lightning in Somerset County when she took shelter under a tree.
 Her husband and children were under a different tree and were unharmed — a cruel fate for all involved.

 Fortunately, death by lightning is a rare occurrence.
 90% of the people struck by lightning survive, but they are often injured for life.
-Lightning damages the body’s electric grid — the nervous system — so the ailments can be very mysterious and seem unrelated to lightning.
+Lightning damages the body’s electric grid — the nervous system — so the chronic pain, brain-injury and post-concussion-type symptoms can be very mysterious and seem unrelated to lightning.
 Steve Marshburn was so frustrated by how little his lightning ailments were recognized that he started Lightning Strike and Electric Shock Survivors International which holds an annual conference for survivors and their families.

 This month we’ll have a little less lightning, but we’re not out of the woods yet.
 There are thunderstorms in our future.
 Be careful.

 (photo in the public domain from Wikimedia Commons.
 Click on the image to see the original)

 p.s.
 We had impressive lightning in the middle of the night (1 August 2012) — so impressive it woke me up.